yesodweb/yesodweb.com-content/blog/2014/10/updating-auto-update.md

 The problem with this approach is that, even if there are zero requests, we're still going to run this computation once a second.
 This doesn't hurt our performance too much (it's a relatively cheap operation).
-However, it does mean that our process never stops working, which is bad for power conservation.
+However, it does mean that our process never stops working, which is bad for power consumption.
 So we needed a way to let that worker thread turn off when it wasn't needed anymore, and start up again on demand.